It’s getting crazy out there in the Salt Lake City Real Estate Market

 - 5 Things First-Time Home Buyers Should Do First

 - 10 Best Kid-Friendly Parks and Playgrounds in Salt Lake City

 Get Our Newest Blog Posts in your Inbox

 About the Author: The above Salt Lake City Real Estate Market Update – August 2016 was written and provided by EAP Homes, a leader in the field of Real Estate sales, marketing, and smart home technology.
 Chris can be reached via email at [email protected] or by phone at 801-455-8753.
 Chris has helped many people buy and sell Salt Lake City area homes for years.

 Thinking of selling your home?
 I’m very good at marketing homes to sell quickly, and for more money.
 I have a real passion for buying and selling Real Estate, as well as marketing & smart home technology.
 I’d love to share my expertise!

 I help people buy and sell real estate in the following Salt Lake area cities & neighborhoods: Holladay, Cottonwood Heights, Millcreek, Olympus Cove, Canyon Rim, Sugarhouse, Midvale, Murray, East Millcreek, Sandy, White City, Draper, Riverton, Daybreak, South Jordan, West Jordan, Herriman, Bluffdale, South Salt Lake, The Avenues, Federal Heights, and of course, Salt Lake City.

-Connect with Dustin on Facebook
+Connect with Chris on Facebook